Writings about Music

 Jaded Juggernauts

-This is essentially a conversation about Language and Image in music.
-Comparisons between contemporaries Brahms and Wagner come to mind.
+With a conversation about Language and Image in music, comparisons between contemporaries Johannes Brahms and Richard Wagner come to mind.
 Paradoxically, music focusing on Language may create an Image, and music focusing on Image may develop a Language too.

 One of many extraordinary aspects of Indian ragas is how they commence with Image and gradually turn towards labyrinthine explorations of Language.